nekogd/react-utility-hooks/README.md

 ## useHover

-Easily inspect if component is hovered.
+Inspect if component is hovered.

 ### Example usage